 Only a delusion addict and alcoholic like myself would think that “no news is good news” in this case.
 When the Deans did not hear from her, they collectively made other plans.

 On September 30, 1988, I was called to the president’s office.
-Not unusual, I had been there for meeting before.
-It reeks of education and English library influences in the decor.
-However, the moment that I went it, I realized there would be no offer of tea.
+Not unusual, I had been there for meetings before.
+It reeks of education and English library influences in the décor.
+However, the moment I went in, I realized there would be no offer of tea.

-Five deans and the president all stood up, formed a single line and produced 4 X 6 cards.
-Each shuffled, and looked to one another for direction.
+Five deans and the president all stood up, formed a single line, and produced 3 x 5 cards.
+Each shuffled their cards and looked to one another for direction.
 As a psychology major, I knew what they were preparing to do – have an intervention, and I would be the subject.

-Combining forces for an effective intervention is a better approach.
-Also, having a skilled interventionist to weed through the examples and determine who, if anyone, is a weak link is paramount.
+However, you may need to consider combining forces for an effective intervention.
+Also, having a skilled interventionist to weed through the examples and decide who, if anyone, is a weak link is paramount.

 Think about this logically, if five people are giving the same example, it may be five people talking about it, but it is still just one example.
-We’ll get out of that, but if five people are giving five distinct examples, even for the same type of behavior, it is more efficient.
+We’ll get out of that, but if five people give five clear examples, it is more efficient even for the same type of behavior.

 I knew that none of those people, uncomfortable as they appeared, was going to back down on their guidelines for my continued employment.

-After I had been in treatment about four weeks, my father told me that the college had asked him to participate.
-Much to his credit, my dad told them he couldn’t; that he knew if I started crying, he would take me out of the intervention and probably not have the same demands as the college.
+After being in treatment for about four weeks, my father told me that the college had asked him to participate in the intervention.
+Much to his credit, my dad told them he couldn’t; he knew if I started crying, he would take me out of the intervention and probably not have the same demands as the college.
 He knew that this was the best thing for me, so he removed himself.

-As we talked about it, I knew that had he been present, I would have cried and manipulated him and not gotten treatment.
+As we talked about it, I knew that I would have cried and manipulated him and not gotten treatment had he been present.

-Also, in our use, we are not doing something to others; we are doing something for ourselves.
+Also, we are not consciously doing something to others; we are doing something for ourselves when we use.

-1. That the person still loves the addict; not the behaviors, the use or the other self-defeating behaviors.
-It’s okay to be angry about the actions, just distinguish between the user and the acts.
+1. The person still loves the addict, not the behaviors, the use, or the other self-defeating behaviors.
+It’s okay to be angry about the actions; just distinguish between the user and the acts.

-2. The family and friends have grave concerns for the welfare of the addict, or in some cases, the children of the addict.
+2. Family and friends have grave concerns for the welfare of the addict and their children.

 3. The family and friends miss communicating and visiting with the person.
-Whether it is a family function or a work golf tournament doesn’t matter; examples of how it used to be are helpful in conveying this message.
+Whether it is a family function or a work golf tournament doesn’t matter; examples of how it used to be, help convey this message.

-4. How good the relationship used to be or remind them of accomplishments when they were not using.
+4. How good the relationship used to be or remind them of their accomplishments when not using.

 For some families, it may be that they will no longer give money to the addict.
-They may still buy food, or pay rent, but not give the addict cash.
+They may still buy food but not give the addict cash.
 However, you may state that withheld support will continue if they choose treatment if that is an option.
-Be prepared to state that you will withhold any further assistance unless they get help for their addiction.
-Be specific to the type of support – financial, housing or transportation.
-However, you can reinforce that a withheld support will continue if they choose treatment if that is feasible.

-For others, they may have to distance themselves and not communicate with the addict for a set time.
+Others may have to distance themselves and not communicate with the addict for a set time.
 Some family members do need a break.
-One member may be the point of contact to see if the user has changed their mind about needing and wanting treatment if they refuse help the day of the intervention.
+One member may be the point of contact to see if the user has changed their mind about needing and wanting treatment if they refuse the help the day of the intervention.

 - Come home and enter outpatient treatment for 12 weeks